dcave14/Steam-Workshop-Hide-Subscribed/readme.md

 ## How It Works

 The extension:
-1. Adds filtering controls to Workshop pages
+1. Adds filtering controls to Workshop and Collection pages
 2. Detects subscribed items and star ratings
 3. Uses Chrome's storage API to remember your preferences
 4. Monitors for dynamic content loading to maintain functionality with infinite scroll